 Additionally, pay television broadcasters may offer channels over which they have no (or little) editorial control (for example, foreign pass-through channels).
 This limited control of the broadcaster will be an important consideration when assessing whether a programme has breached standards.
 However, it is expected that generally a pay television broadcaster will be mindful of the standards and exercise appropriate discretion and judgement when determining which channels should be allowed to pass through its platform.

 In relation to each code, this Codebook sets out the standards and guidelines, and elaborates on these in the commentary.
 It is the wording of the standard and its objectives which are paramount when determining whether the standard has been breached.
 Guidelines and commentary inform the interpretation of the standard.
 They will allow flexibility in application and interpretation if circumstances or context require.

 The Codebook will only be amended after consultation with broadcasters and other interested parties in accordance with the Act.
 Our industry is rapidly changing and in this context, the Codebook must evolve as required.
 It is expected that reviews of the codes will take place with more frequency than in the past.
-As noted above, the BSA is already aware of one imminent development which we expect will trigger a review – one which relates to the availability of protections on free-to-air television which are similar to those which had historically only been available on pay television (see Choice and Control section above).

 In this Codebook, unless otherwise indicated, a word or expression assigned a meaning in the Act has the meaning given there.
 In respect of other words or expressions, the following meanings shall apply unless otherwise indicated.